Home

 GET OUTSIDE!
 AWARENESS & EDUCATION: OUTDOOR PLAY KEEPS MYOPIA AWAY

 The World Health Organization (WHO) recommends daily outdoor activity in natural light to reduce a child’s risk for the onset of Myopia and that too much time spent indoors increases a child’s risk of Myopia.
-'Amanda The Panda' foreword was written by the preeminent eye health specialist and Head, Refractive Surgery, Cornea and External Eye Diseases Service, SNEC Dr Tien Yin Wong (former Executive Director SERI/Medical Director SNEC/Deputy CEO SingHealth & current Founding Head & Chair Professor, Tsinghua Medicine) We will present signed books to participants and sponsors/donors
+'Amanda The Panda' foreword was written by the pre-eminent eye health specialist and Head, Refractive Surgery, Cornea and External Eye Diseases Service, SNEC Dr Tien Yin Wong (former Executive Director SERI/Medical Director SNEC/Deputy CEO SingHealth & current Founding Head & Chair Professor, Tsinghua Medicine) We will present signed books to participants and sponsors/donors

 'THE EYE BALL-SINGAPORE'

-The Eye Ball gala goes hand in glove with our 'Eye on The Ball' football-for-health campaign.
-Based in Singapore SNEC is one of the worlds largest and most prominent eye health care hospital, operating 'SERI', the worlds leading global eye health research institute.
+The Eye Ball gala goes hand in glove with our "Eye on The Ball' football-for-health campaign.
+Based in Singapore, SNEC is one of the worlds largest and most prominent eye health care hospital, operating 'SERI', the worlds leading global eye health research institute.
 It's annual signature 'Eye Ball' event is a fundraising gala dinner and auction is held in conjunction with SNEC’s 'Vision Save' campaign raising millions of dollars each year.
 Hear from grateful patients on how donations enabled them to have eye surgery change their lives and to network with key individuals from Singapore’s influential philanthropic, medical, entertainment and business industries.
+Donations to The Eye Ball go towards supporting VisionSave’s causes such as educating people in areas of saving sight and developing long term understanding of eye diseases and solutions and supporting research and innovation in the field of ophthalmology.

 HISTORY OF THE EYE BALL